AmarGwari/Verilog-Implementation-of-a-2-stage-pipelined-sequential-800X600-image-sharpening-module/README.md

 The output of the module sharpens the image but also halves the brightness.
 This can be easily fixed in MATLAB, during image reconstruction we can multiply the image array by 2 to fix it.
 (It is shown here in the given images)

 ### Reconstructing the Image
-The output memory is read and the values of the pixels (in hexadecimal) are arranged in an array and shown as image.
+The output memory is read and the values of the pixels (in hexadecimal) are arranged in an array and shown as image, using **'ReadFromHex.m'** file.

 ### Running Simulations
 The **'BWPaddedPic.hex'** file has the 8bit pixel values for a 800columns and 600row , black and white version of the **"AwkwardDoge.PNG'** image file.
 (Its screenshot is given, named **'original_BW_pic.png'**)